substrate-asia/hackathon-2023-summer/projects/45-MoonLayer/docs/how-to-run-node.md

 If you want to reset the chain, you can change the START_SYNC configuration to the current block height, delete the old database folders and re-run the node.
 What this does it that it will start off with an entirely new state, ignoring all transactions done in the past, therefore making an entirely new chain.

-This is alos mentioned again in `try-it-out.md`.
+This is also mentioned again in `try-it-out.md`.